Larneyy/Larneyy/README.md

 - 👋 Hi, I’m @Larney
 - 👀 I’m interested in ...
 Cryptocurrency and Tech
 - 🌱 I’m currently learning ...
 JavaScript
 - 💞️ I’m looking to collaborate on ...
-Satellite Communication
+Satellite Communication and Digital Marketing
 - 📫 How to reach me ... enonkan4@gmail.com

 <!---